 Seeing scorch marks around your circuit breaker, outlets, or other electrical appliances?
 Then that means the wiring has melted and failing.
 There’s a good chance your electrical panel breaker needs immediate service.
 A melted wire is one bad step away from your whole home lighting on fire.
-Call an electrician immediately and unplug all fixture from that circuit breaker.
+Call an electrician immediately and unplug all fixtures from that circuit breaker.

 4. Breakers Tripping Frequently

 If it seems like every time you turn on an electrical appliance, your circuit breaker starts tripping, then you’re dealing with an outdated breaker.
-Circuit breakers are designed to trip when too much power is being drawn through it.
+Circuit breakers are designed to trip when too much power is being drawn through them.
 It’s very frustrating dealing with a tripping circuit breaker.
 Each time you turn on your microwave or vacuum, you’ll find out immediately whether your breaker is tripping and if it’s ready to fail.
 Call an electrician who will determine whether it’s a bad breaker or if you need to add a circuit to your home.

 5. Old Age